-Mental health is one of the biggest medical issues facing the world now, and this has a huge spill over into workplaces across the globe.
-More and more employers are realising the importance of mental health care in the workplace, but more needs to be done.
+Mental health is one of the biggest medical issues facing the world now, and this has a huge spillover into workplaces across the globe.
+More and more employers are realising the importance of good mental health in the workplace, but more needs to be done.

 A lot of employees dealing with mental illness tend to not speak up because of the attached stigma.
 And many employers don’t say too much about the matter so that business can continue as usual.
 But the truth of the matter is that it’s not business as usual when people are suffering in silence.

 The World Health Organisation estimates that about 264 million people globally suffer from depression, and it costs the global economy an estimated $1 trillion (R14,9 trillion) each year lost in productivity.
 This startling figure tells us that employers need to start paying attention to this issue.
-Ultimately, mental health issues faced in the workplace affects an organisation’s bottom-line.
+Ultimately, mental health issues faced in the workplace affect an organisation’s bottom line.

 The South African Depression and Anxiety Group (SADAG) writes that mental illness in the workplace leads to increased absenteeism, decreased productivity, compromised work safety and poor work quality.